ajaygujjar424/Automation-Frame-works/README.md

 •	IDE Tool: Eclipse IDE

-# Automation-Frame-works
-steps to create a Maven project in Eclipse in a concise format:
+# steps to create a Maven project in Eclipse in a concise format:

 1. **Install Eclipse**: Download and install Eclipse IDE.